coder/docs/guides/customization/gpg-forwarding.md

 ssh -R /run/user/1000/gnupg/S.gpg-agent:/Users/mterhar/.gnupg/S.gpg-agent coder.<workspace name>
 ```

-After the SSH command, your terminal's prompt should be inside the workspace.
-Now that the connection is made from your local filesystem socket to the renote
+At this point, there is a connection from your local filesystem socket to the
-filesystem socket, GPG actions can commence on the remote side.
+remote filesystem socket, so you can begin running GPG actions:

 ```console
 $ echo "test " | gpg --clearsign -v